mjkillough/set-wallpaper/README.md

 MIT

+## Installing

+Install non-Python dependencies (see below) and then: `python setup.py install`.

+Arch users can use [this PKGBUILD](https://github.com/mjkillough/arch-packages/tree/master/set-wallpaper).

 ## Dependencies

 Developed/run on Python 3.
 It should be possible to get it to run on Python 2 with some simple tweaks (if it doesn't already).